Basilica of Our Lady of the Assumption, Secunderabad: History

-The church began with the work of Fr.
-Daniel Murphy among Irish Catholics in the British Army.
+The church began with the work of Daniel Murphy among Irish Catholics in the British Army.
 He arrived in India in 1839, and began the construction of St. Mary's church as a cathedral in 1840.
 It was completed and blessed in 1850, and was at that time the largest church in Hyderabad State.
 The church ceased to be a cathedral in 1886, when the see was moved from Secunderabad to Hyderabad.

 Architecture

 The church is a typical example of the Indian Gothic style, with curved arches and pointed buttresses.
 As with other Catholic churches, St. Mary's has several side altars dedicated to saints.

 Bells

 The church has four bells, which were brought from Italy in 1901.
 One of the bells is reported to have developed cracks.